sebhmg/curve-apps/docs/source/edge_detection.rst

             :align: center
             :width: 300

-Note that longer lines are extracted when increasing the ``line length`` parameter.
+Note that shorter lines are filtered when increasing the ``line length`` parameter.

 Line Gap
 ^^^^^^^^

 The following figure shows the effect of increasing the ``line gap`` parameter in the Hough Line Transform.
-For ``line gap=10`` we obtain:

 .. list-table::
    :widths: 25 25